MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-228-Community-Reinvestment-Regulation-BB/subpart-A-General/section-228.12.md

 (t) *Qualified investment* means a lawful investment, deposit, membership share, or grant that has as its primary purpose community development.

-(u) *Small bank* - (1) *Definition.
-Small bank* means a bank that, as of December 31 of either of the prior two calendar years, had assets of less than $1.252 billion. *Intermediate small bank* means a small bank with assets of at least $313 million as of December 31 of both of the prior two calendar years and less than $1.252 billion as of December 31 of either of the prior two calendar years.
+(u) *Small bank* - (1) *Definition.**Small bank* means a bank that, as of December 31 of either of the prior two calendar years, had assets of less than $1.284 billion. *Intermediate small bank* means a small bank with assets of at least $321 million as of December 31 of both of the prior two calendar years and less than $1.284 billion as of December 31 of either of the prior two calendar years.

 (2) *Adjustment.* The dollar figures in paragraph (u)(1) of this section shall be adjusted annually and published by the Board, based on the year-to-year change in the average of the Consumer Price Index for Urban Wage Earners and Clerical Workers, not seasonally adjusted, for each twelve-month period ending in November, with rounding to the nearest million.